An advance market commitment to buy $1.8B of permanent carbon removal by 2040

 Can additional companies buy through Frontier?

-Yes, we’ve designed Frontier to encourage other companies to participate.
+Yes, we welcome new companies to participate in Frontier.
 Learn about your options to participate.

 How is Frontier governed?

-Frontier is a public benefit LLC wholly owned by Stripe Inc. It is run by a dedicated team of technical and commercial experts, led by Nan Ransohoff, on behalf of buyers.
-Frontier founders serve on the Founder Advisory Board, which oversees the high-level objectives of Frontier’s activities.
+Frontier is a public benefit LLC wholly owned by Stripe LLC.
+It is run by a dedicated team of technical and commercial experts, led by Hannah Bebbington Valori, on behalf of buyers.
+Frontier founders serve on the Board, which oversees the high-level objectives of Frontier’s activities.
 Frontier is also advised by a multidisciplinary group of industry experts.

 Citations